 Lower ABV The Greeks brought Falanghina to the area around Naples and the Romans prized it for its blend of ripe fruit flavors and zesty acidity.
 From vines near the sea it gives something salty crisp, almost Albarino-like.
 From...
 Read More

-Organic/Bio At just 37 years of age, this was Riccardo Baldi’s 19th commercial vintage, and it’s pretty clear from this stellar 2022 that practice has very much made perfection.
-From 100% organic grapes fermented in...
+Organic/Bio At just 39 years of age, this was Riccardo Baldi’s 21st commercial vintage, and it’s pretty clear from this that practice has very much made perfection.
+From 100% organic grapes fermented in tank and bottled...
 Read More

 One of the more brilliant Italian white wines we've tasted in recent years, but all too limited.
 It’s from a remarkable vineyard planted in 1974 on a small hillside plot where lots of limestone mixes in with Jesi's...
 Read More